impresso/impresso-language-identification/README.md

 ## Stage 2: Determining the language per content item

-Given the output from different LID systems and the original language information we decide according to the following rules:
+Given the output from different LID systems and the original language information we finally decide according to the following rules:

- - If the support for the original language is below 75%, we ignore it completely.
-Otherwise the original language is treated as LID system.
+ - If the overall support for the original language is below 75%, we ignore it completely.
+Otherwise the original language is treated the same way as any other LID system.
-  - If all LID systems agree, we choose this language (restricted to de and fr due to the limitations of impresso_ft system).
-Decision code: 'all'
+ - If all LID systems agree, we choose this language (this is naturally restricted to the languages `de` and `fr` due to the limitations of `impresso_ft` system).
+Decision code: `all`
-  - If all LID systems except impresso_ft agree on a language other than de or fr (typically it, la, or other rare languages).
-Decision code: 'others'
+ - If all LID systems except `impresso_ft` agree on a language other than `de` or `fr` (typically `it`, `la`, or other rare languages; `lb` is excluded because not all LID systems can recognize `lb`).
+Decision code: `other`
-  - Else if the text is shorter than 50 characters, we simply choose the dominant language.
-Decision code: 'dominant'
+ - Else if the text is shorter than 50 characters, we simply choose the dominant language of the newspaper.
+Decision code: `dominant`
- - Else we apply a similar voting technique as in the global statistics step with the following modifications (taking into account that impresso_ft has been specifically been trained on Luxembourgish and difficult multilingual cases).
-Decision code: 'vote'
+ - Else we apply a similar voting technique as in the global statistics step with the following modifications (taking into account that `impresso_ft` has been specifically been trained on Luxembourgish and other difficult multilingual cases).
+Decision code: `vote`
-    - if the most probable language of impresso_ft is lb, the vote score of impresso_ft is set to 3*prob, using the probability of the decision
+   - if the most probable language of `impresso_ft` is `lb`, the vote score of `impresso_ft` is set to 3*prob, using the probability of the decision
-    - the vote score of orig_lg is set to 2*relative support for the specific language (if greater than 75%)
+   - the vote score of `orig_lg` is set to 2*relative support for the specific language (remember if greater than 75% overall)
-    - the boost_factor for impresso_ft is applied.
+   - the boost_factor for `impresso_ft` is applied.